brainstream/MailUnit/README.md

-MailUnit allows to test SMTP clients and request sent messages using the mail query protocol (MQP).
+MailUnit allows to test SMTP clients and request sent messages using the message query protocol (MQP).

 *Warning*: it is early unstable development version!